pushme-pullyou/pushme-pullyou.github.io/tootoo-more/README.md

 Toys for TooToo to play with

-Given that the TooToo8 readme is a template, this readme is where actual updates and dev notes are kept.
+Given that the TooToo8 read me is a template, this read me is where actual updates and dev notes are kept.

 ## Issues

-* 2017-08-04 ~ Window resizing

 ## To-Do

 * 2017-08-20 ~ work on demo creation automation
-* 2017-08-20 ~ work on edit butting automatic linking
-* 2017-08-20 ~ work on mobile device rotation
-* 2017-08-20 ~ add documentation to more read me
+* 2017-08-20 ~ add documentation to tt more read me
-* 2017-08-20 ~ add notes/link to read me template
 * 2017-08-04 ~ Audio / podcaster